-I thought I'd share something simple yet delicious that you can make for that special person in your life.
+I thought I'd share something simple yet delicious that you can make for that special person in your life this Valentine's Day.
 Taking the time and effort to make this yummy treat at home is a great way to show how much you really care.

 Beautifully balanced with a hint of bitter coffee and sweet Irish Baileys Cream, these rich little delicacies melt in your mouth and will be a very welcome way to your lover's heart.

-These little home-made chocolate truffles are so easy to make.
-They taste divine and the secret ingredient is simply that big dollop of tender loving care.
+The little home-made chocolate truffles are so easy to make.
+They taste divine and the secret ingredient is simply that big dollop of tender loving care

 3 cups dark chocolate chips